 It is important to understand that the purpose of this guide is anonymity and not just privacy but much of the guidance you will find here will also help you improve your privacy and security even if you are not interested in anonymity.
 There is an important overlap in techniques and tools used for privacy, security, and anonymity but they differ at some point:

-• Privacy is about people knowing who you are but not knowing what you are doing.
+- Privacy is about people knowing who you are but not knowing what you are doing. - Anonymity is about people knowing what you are doing but not knowing who you are8.